What is the best way to bring my fiancé, husband or wife to the U.S.?

 - Lastly, you’ll receive a decision on your green card application.

-You can consult with an immigration lawyer in a free consultation to get the specifics for your case.
+You can consult with our Houston immigration lawyers for a free consultation to get the specifics for your case.

 Who is eligible for a green card?